Fast-track Approvals Act 2024

-Fast-track approval approvals process for eligible projects - Process for panel consideration of substantive application - Hearing of panel
+Fast-track approvals process - Panel consideration of substantive application - Hearing of panel

 You could also call this:

-If a panel thinks it’s a good idea to have a hearing about an application, they can listen to the person who made the application, anyone who wrote a report about it, and people who gave comments earlier.
-If they listen to someone who gave comments, they must also let the person who made the application speak.
+If a panel thinks it’s a good idea to have a hearing about an application, they can do that.
+They can listen to the person who made the application, anyone the panel asked to write a report about it, and anyone who gave comments about it earlier.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.